Wide right: Bills suffer another devastating playoff loss as Chiefs win and advance - Yahoo Sports

 The Bills trailed 20-17 and had a third-and-goal from the 13-yard line late in the third quarter when Allen made a ridiculous play, rolling left and hitting Khalil Shakir with a laser in the end zone for a touchdown.

 There were lead changes on four straight scores from late in the second quarter to late in the third quarter.
-The Chiefs and Bills are evenly matched and they were giving everyone another competitive, great game.
+The Chiefs and Bills are evenly matched, and they gave everyone watching another great, competitive game.

 The stakes were high entering the fourth quarter.
-In the first minute of the final quarter Isiah Pacheco ran in for a touchdown and gave the game its fifth straight lead change on a score.
+In the first minute of the frame, Isiah Pacheco ran in for a touchdown, which gave the game its fifth straight lead change on a score.